TheLastProject/SimplePresenter/README.txt

 == Changelog ==

-= 1.3 =
+= 1.3.1 =
-* Enhancement - Press f to fullscreen a page's first "allowfullscreen" element
-* Fix - Ensure iframes are cleared to prevent iframe caching issues or noisiness
+* Fix - Ensure "Add another" button will not generate a new entry with an existing ID